-This Order requires you and other registrants of pesticide products containing the chemical named above to submit certain data or otherwise respond as noted herein to the U. S. Environmental Protection Agency (EPA, the Agency).
-This chemical is identified as a pesticide active ingredient.
-Pursuant to section 408(p)(3) of the Federal Food, Drug and Cosmetic Act, which mandates that all pesticide chemicals be tested under the Endocrine Disruptor Screening Program ("EDSP") these data are necessary to maintain the continued registration of your product(s) containing the listed pesticide active ingredient(s).
+This Order requires you and other manufacturers and importers of the chemical named above to submit certain data or otherwise respond as noted herein to the U. S. Environmental Protection Agency (EPA, the Agency).
+This chemical is identified as an "other ingredient" in a pesticide product(s) (also referred to as an inert ingredient).
+These data are required by section 408(p)(3) of the Federal Food, Drug and Cosmetic Act ("FFDCA"), which mandates that all pesticide chemicals, including inert ingredients, be tested under the Endocrine Disruptor Screening Program (EDSP).
 [21 U.S.C.
-346a (p)(3), (5)].
+346a (p)(3),(5)].